Brexit claimant Gina Miller hopes court ruling ends abuse

 Miller thanked those who had supported her, and called for quicker and more prominent condemnation of abuse.

-"I sincerely hope that going forward, people who stand in positions of power and profile are much quicker in condemning those who cross the lines of common decency and mutual respect," she said.
+"I sincerely hope that going forward, people who stand in positions of power and profile are much quicker in condemning those who cross the lines of common decency and mutual respect," she said outside the court.

 "I would like to whole-heartedly thank those who've sent me the most heart-warming messages of support.
 They have truly helped to bolster me in this most arduous process."